PDOK/pdok-metadata-tool/docs/README.md

 **--input_file_service_specifics**="": Path to input file containing service specifics in json, yml or yaml format.
 See config-example for an example of the input file.

+**--output_dir**="": Location used to store service metadata as xml.
+If omitted the current working directory is used.

 ### config-example

 Shows example of <input_file_service_specifics> for users that are not familiar with the service specifics.